 You can compare a range of competitive long-term loans and lenders here, or use our secured loan matching service to get a free tailored quote without affecting your credit score.

 A secured long-term loan may be a suitable option if you have a poor credit rating.
 You’ll be considered a higher risk than someone with a good credit rating, so using security against your loan can help mitigate that risk for the lender, meaning you have a better chance of being approved.

 As a longer loan term also reduces the size of your monthly payments, lenders may think you’ll be more likely to pay off the loan on time, which could also help your chance of approval.
 However, this may also work against you, as a longer loan term means there’s more time for your financial situation to change, and therefore more risk that you could default on the loan.

-If you have bad credit, you’re also unlikely to get as competitive a rate, which is one of the major benefits of a secured, long term loan.
+If you have bad credit, you’re also unlikely to get a competitive rate, which is one of the major benefits of a secured, long-term loan.

-Long term personal loan.
+Long-term personal loan.
 Most lenders provide personal loans with terms of 1 to 5 years, but there are some unsecured personal loans that have terms of 10 years.
-However, this option may only be available to borrowers with good credit history, and you’ll have to check with a specific lender to see.
+However, this option may only be available to borrowers with good credit history, and you’ll have to check with specific lenders to check your eligibility.